thindil/steamsky/README.md

 Tcl/Tk, Tklib, Tksvg and Extrafont libraries distributed with the game are under BSD-like license.

+Nuklear GUI library, used in the new UI is under MIT license.

 The Licensing for the fonts distributed with the game is as follows:

 * Font Amarante is under SIL Open Font License: https://fonts.google.com/specimen/Amarante
-* Font Rye is under Open Font License: https://fonts.google.com/specimen/Rye
 * Font Hack Nerd Font is under MiT license: https://nerdfonts.com/
 * Font Roboto is under Apache v2.0 license: https://fonts.google.com/specimen/Roboto